ayushb2002/textSummarization/README.md

 # textSummarization

-A ML notebook which will summarize text
+A ML notebook which will summarize text using NLTK module from python